linkcd/blog-hexo/source/_posts/5-Days-with-Claw-Agents-The-Moments-That-Genuinely-Surprised-Me.md

 - Guiding me through complicated troubleshooting sessions
 - Implementing feature enhancements

 NanoClaw is extremely lightweight by design.
-I heavily customized it to enable the capabilities I needed, such as:
+By purely using ClaudeCode, I heavily customized it to enable the capabilities I needed, such as:

 1. Cross-Slack group/agent collaboration (like the **Daily-News** and **Publisher** exchange)
 2. Auto-installation of Skills for individual agents